tomoya5296/anisotropic_layered_material/README.md

 # Overview

-This is an official implementation of the paper "Real-time Rendering of Layered Materials with Anisotropic Normal Distributions" (SIIGRAPH ASIA 2019 Tech. brief).
+This is an official implementation of the paper "Real-time Rendering of Layered Materials with Anisotropic Normal Distributions" (SIGGRAPH ASIA 2019 Tech. brief).

 # Description
 - BRDF & anisotropic_layered.frag: source code